ZahidTerriquez/ZahidTerriquez/README.md

 ## Hi i'm Zahid Terriquez :wave:

 # 💫 About Me:
-I am a computer science student aspiring to become a software engineer, with a strong interest in fields like machine learning and AI.
+I am a computer science student aspiring to become a Software Engineer, with a strong interest in fields like machine learning and AI.

 # 💻 Tech Stack:
 Languages: